S&P 500, Nasdaq slip; falling oil prices weigh on energy

 "Eventually, a slowdown in Europe could affect large U.S. companies.
 So far, we have not seen much influence, at least in earnings reports.
 Next quarter could really be indicative of whether a slowdown in Europe is actually having an effect here," said Bryant Evans, portfolio manager at Cozad Asset Management in Champaign, Illinois.

-The Dow Jones transportation average .DJT rose 0.4 percent and posted another record high close.
+The Dow Jones transportation average rose 0.4 percent and posted another record high close.

 The session closed with all eyes on today's U.S. elections, where a handful of Senate races could hold the key to whether the stock market glides through the year-end in a typical post-midterm election rally or gets hit with a fresh bout of volatility.